 The draft budget for 2012 envisages the preparation of the next major stop of the aircraft carrier Charles de Gaulle.
 The second major technical stop the aircraft carrier Charles de Gaulle, in 2016-2017, requires provision already long-term supply, hence the mention in the draft budget law for 2012, and which is found in the following years.
 With a expected service life of about 35-40 years, it could be retired from service around 2037 (or at worst to 2043).

-DCNS will perform the ten-year through-life support work of the vessel to reinstate the potential of all its installations.
-In particular, the reactors will be inspected and the fuel replaced, the shaft lines will be inspected, maintenance work performed on the catapults, the machinery will be inspected and the air conditioning systems and a galley will be renovated.
+DCNS would perform the ten-year through-life support work of the vessel to reinstate the potential of all its installations.
+In particular, the reactors would be inspected and the fuel replaced, the shaft lines would be inspected, maintenance work performed on the catapults, the machinery would be inspected and the air conditioning systems and a galley would be renovated.

-Finally, work will be undertaken to adapt the vessel to the new carrier air wing, with a transition to “all-Rafale” operations further to the withdrawal from active service of the modernised Super Etendard.
-Several systems and installations will be replaced and upgraded: deck-landing aid installations and target-motion systems.
-Furthermore, the centralized installation supervision system, the fault management support systems and the platform’s control PLCs will also be modernized to bring the aircraft carrier up to the highest technological standard.
+Finally, work was undertaken to adapt the vessel to the new carrier air wing, with a transition to “all-Rafale” operations further to the withdrawal from active service of the modernised Super Etendard.
+Several systems and installations would be replaced and upgraded: deck-landing aid installations and target-motion systems.
+Furthermore, the centralized installation supervision system, the fault management support systems and the platform’s control PLCs would also be modernized to bring the aircraft carrier up to the highest technological standard.